dualspiral/Hammer/README.md

 #### Config file notes

-The `mysql` section of the config should be self explanitory.
+The `mysql` section of the config should be self explanatory.

 `notifyAllOnBan` determines whether the whole server is informed of a server ban by default, or not.
 Use the `-q` or `-n` flags to override this behaviour.

+`pollBans.enable` determines whether Hammer should poll the database periodically for new global bans for online player.
+`pollBans.period` determines, in seconds, how often the task polls.

 Currently, in the server section of the config, there are two options: